Commerce Exam > Commerce Notes > Economics Class 11 > NCERT Solutions for Class 12 Economics - Introduction (Statistics for Economics)

 • Production processes carried out by a firm.

-Yes, the above-mentioned activities are regarded as economic activities.
-This is because these activities involve the use of scarce resources to carry out production, consumption, saving, and investment.
-They also involve the exchange of money to earn a livelihood.
+Yes.
+These activities are economic activities because they involve the use of scarce resources to produce, consume, save or invest.
+They also involve exchange of money or other resources to earn a livelihood and satisfy wants.

 Q3: 'The Government and policy makers use statistical data to formulate suitable policies of economic development'.
 Illustrate with two examples.